peterhinch/micropython-tft-gui/README.md

 enabling runtime changes of the screen being rendered to the physical display.
 This enables nested screens.
 The feature is demonstrated in ``screentest.py``.

-In practice the easiest way to build applications with multiple screens is to create a ``Screen`` subclass for each of the application's screens.
+Applications should be designed with a ``Screen`` subclass for each of the application's screens (even if the app uses only a single screen).
 This faciitates sharing data between GUI objects on a screen, and also simplifies the handling of control callbacks.
 These will be methods bound to the user screen.
 They can access the screen's bound variables via ``self`` and the control's bound methods via the callback's first argument (which is a reference to the control).
 A simple example